How to Adapt to Google Algorithm Updates (Without Losing Sleep)

 Don’t rewrite the whole article.
 Add information gain in layers:

-When the Problem Isn’t Your Content (Reddit and the AI Overview Reality)
+When the Problem Isn’t Your Content (Reddit and the AI Agent Reality)

 Let’s talk about what happened to that SaaS team I mentioned earlier.